-Cedar Key Florida is at the end of State Road 24 in North Central Florida on the Gulf of Mexico.
+Cedar Key is in North Central Florida on the Gulf of Mexico in Levy County.

 This delightful destination is a straight shot from Gainesville and the University of Florida.

 The Cedar Keys are a group of small islands, and the island city of Cedar Key is located on Way Key.

 Of the surrounding area, 13 of the Keys make up federally protected land called the Cedar Keys National Wildlife Refuge, totaling 762 acres of natural beauty.